 Recent Bronco graduate Ravishankar Pathanjali (2004) played the ATP tour for several years after college, and was ranked as high as 614 in singles and 368 in doubles.

-The only coach to win MAC Coach of the Year honors at two different schools (Bowling Green, WMU), Morin is 318-191 as a collegiate head coach with 276 of his wins coming at WMU.
-Morin’s teams have been especially dominant in the MAC with an 110-36 (77-18 at WMU) record in regular season and tournament play.
-The Broncos have advanced to the MAC title match 11 times in his 14 seasons as head coach at WMU
+The only coach to win MAC Coach of the Year honors at two different schools, Morin is 350-212 (.623) as a collegiate head coach, with 308 of his wins coming at WMU.
+Morin’s teams have been especially dominant in the MAC with a 116-42 (.734) record in regular season and tournament play.
+The Broncos have gone undefeated in conference play five different times in Morin’s tenure (2004, 2007, 2008, 2009, and 2011), and did not finish lower than third in the conference from 1997-2013.
+The Broncos have advanced to the MAC title match 13 times in his 18 seasons as head coach at WMU.

-Perhaps more impressively, Morin's teams haven't blinked when facing some of the best in the region: the Broncos have won 29 matches against Big Ten opponents since 2000, with wins in 10 consecutive years and an impressive 29-12 mark between 2003-07.
+Morin’s teams haven’t blinked when facing some of the best in the region: the Broncos have won 31 matches against Big Ten opponents since 2000, with wins in 12 consecutive years and an impressive 29-12 mark between 2003-07.
 It was in that span that the Broncos achieved their highest national ranking in program history, reaching #37 during the 2006 season.